Scilla: planting, growing, and maintaining

 Why are the leaves of my squills deforming?

 Scillas are bulbous plants that are quite resistant to diseases.
-However, as can sometimes happen with flowering bulbs, they can be susceptible to diseases that distort and discolour the foliage and their flowers.
-Unfortunately, in the event of an attack, there is no miracle solution: you must remove the affected bulbs.
-Poor planting conditions can make the bulbs more sensitive, so ensure proper soil drainage at the time of their installation.
+However, as can sometimes happen with flowering bulbs, they may be susceptible to diseases that distort and discolour the foliage and their flowers.
+Unfortunately, in the event of an attack, there is no miracle solution: affected bulbs must be removed.
+Poor planting conditions can make bulbs more sensitive, so ensure proper soil drainage at the time of their installation.

 -

-When can I cut back clumps of Scilla?
+When can I cut back the clumps of Scilla?

-Scilla bulbs replenish their reserves through their foliage, so only mow or cut it when it turns yellow and dries out, around June.
-This will help preserve the following spring's flowering.
+Scilla bulbs replenish their reserves through their foliage, so only trim or cut it when it turns yellow and dries out, around June.
+This will help preserve the flowering for the following spring.

 - Subscribe!